 The Vermont Renewable Energy Standard requires electric utilities to have a certain percentage of renewables in their electricity generation portfolio.
-This percentage increases over time to 75% renewable by 2032, with 10% of the renewable energy coming from small, in-state, new renewable generators.
+This percentage increases over time to 100% renewable by 2035, with 20% of the renewable energy coming from small, in-state, new renewable generators and 10% from new renewables.

 VPPSA buys and sells renewable energy credits (RECs) on behalf of our members to meet renewability requirements.
 The below charts represent all member utilities renewable portfolios combined.